 On/OFF signal.
 A logic 0 on this pin will turn the display off by removing the VL voltage.
 If this signal is not needed, tie pin 3 to +5V.
 Output voltage control.
 The maximum voltage is set using a single resistor, RVMAX, See Table 1.

 Some applications require the user to have control of the contrast but do not lend themselves to using a pot to make the adjustment.
 The circuit in Figure 3 allows a micro controller to adjust the VL voltage in a very simple manner.
 It also provides an input to shut off negative voltage so the display can be shut down by the micro controller if desired.
 This shutdown signal can also be used to properly sequence the power to the display during power-up and power-down sequences.

-The output can then be adjusted from 33% to 100% of this value using the internal 64-step DAC / counter.
-On power-up or after a RESET command the output voltage is set to mid-range which is 67% of the maximum voltage.
+The output can be adjusted from 33% to 100% using the internal 64-step DAC / counter.
+On powerup or after a RESET command the output voltage is set to mid-range (67% of max voltage.)
 Each rising edge of the ADJUST signal increments the DAC output.
 When the DAC reaches 100% output, the next pulse will cause it to wrap-around to the 33% value.

 A RESET is accomplished by setting the ADJUST line high and then setting the ON/OFF line low for longer than 400nS